BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Invoices are single use payment requests which have built-in expiries, set to 60 minutes by default.
 Invoice expiration times can be configured for different use cases such as [Hold invoices](https://bitcoinops.org/en/topics/hold-invoices/).
 These have long expiration times that allow a receiver to accept the payment at a later time.

-Invoices can also contain other pieces of meta data useful for users.
-They can have a description added by the requester detailing what the invoice is for.
-A name can also be added to an invoice using [NameDesc](https://github.com/lightning/blips/pull/11), which lets the sender know who they are paying.
+Invoices can also contain other pieces of meta data useful for users, like a description detailing what the invoice is for.
+A name can be included in the description via [NameDesc](https://github.com/lightning/blips/pull/11), which lets the sender know who they are paying.

 Requesters node public keys are included in their generated invoices, so they should not be shared publicly to preserve privacy.